aosabook/500lines/modeller/chapter.md

 Computer Assisted Design (CAD) software allows creators to design buildings, bridges, video game art, film monsters, 3D printable objects, and many other things on a computer before building a physical version of the design.

+At their core, CAD tools are a method of abstracting the 3-dimensional design into something that can be viewed and edited on a 2-dimensional screen.
-At their core, CAD tools must offer three pieces of functionality.
+To fulfil that definition, CAD tools must offer three basic pieces of functionality.
 Firstly, they must have a data structure to represent the object that's being designed.
-The software must have a semantic model of the design.
+This is the computer's understanding of the 3-dimensional world that the user is building.
 Secondly, the CAD tool must offer some way to display the design onto the user's screen.
 The user is designing a physical object with 3 dimensions, but the computer screen has only 2 dimensions.
 The CAD tool must model how we perceive objects, and draw them to the screen in a way that the user can understand all 3 dimensions of the object.
-Thirdly, the CAD tool must offer the designer a way to interact with the object being designed.
+Thirdly, the CAD tool must offer a way to interact with the object being designed.
 The designer must be able to add to and modify the design in order to produce the desired result.

 Each domain specific CAD tool offers many additional features for the specific requirements of the domain.
 For example, an architecture CAD tool would offer physics simulations to test weather and climate stresses on the building, a 3D printing tool would have features that check whether the object is actually valid to print, and electrical CAD tool would simulate the physics of electricity running through copper, and a film special effects suite would